prosham-purestorage/STAAS-Reporting-Fusion/README.md

 # STAAS-Reporting-Fusion

 This package adds chargeback metadata to block volumes on a fleet of Pure Storage FlashArrays and provides regular space reporting for chargeback.
+FlashBlade is no supported at this time
+Filesystems are not reported at this time (not possible to report or tag them) Realms are not supported at this time (awaiting Fusion support for Realms)

 ## Dependencies and Installation

-- **Purity//FA Rest API**: Minimum version 2.39 (Purity//FA 6.8.2 and above) to access the Fusion API.
+- **Purity//FA Rest API**: Minimum version 2.41 (Purity//FA 6.8.4 and above) to access the Fusion API.
-- **py-pure-client Python SDK**: Minimum version 1.61.0, which includes support for the required API calls.
+- **py-pure-client Python SDK**: Minimum version 1.62.0, which includes support for the required API calls.
 See [py-pure-client](https://github.com/PureStorage-OpenConnect/py-pure-client).

 ## Runtime Requirements